thisiscian/MSC-ProgrammingSkills-hare-and-puma/conventions.md

 http://fxa.noaa.gov/manuals/codingGuidelines.html

 with emphasis on:
-UPPERCASE_IDENTIFIERS for #defined constants UpperMixedCase for user defined types (enumerations, classes, structs, unions etc.) lowerMixedCase for local variable names, function names, formal parameter names
+-UPPERCASE_IDENTIFIERS for #defined constants -UpperMixedCase for user defined types (enumerations, classes, structs, unions etc.)
+-lowerMixedCase for local variable names, formal parameter names -lower_case for function names

 files will be named with .cpp
 two space tabs will be used